 For any co-author who would like his/her name on the article abstract page and PDF to be linked to a Frontiers profile on the Loop Network, please ensure to register before the final publication of the paper.

-This guide provides a starting point for how to approach translating your research for a younger audience – including many recommendations from our Young Reviewers during past FYM reviews.
+This guide provides a starting point for how to adapt your research for a younger audience – including many recommendations from our Young Reviewers during past FYM reviews.

 Authors and Affiliations

 All names are listed together and separated by commas.
 Provide exact and correct author names as these will be indexed in official archives.
 Any change requests after publication will incur additional costs and will be solely at the author’s charge.
-Affiliations should be keyed to the author’s name with superscript numbers and be listed as follows: Laboratory, Institute, Department, Organization, City, State abbreviation (USA, Canada, Australia), and Country (without detailed address information such as city zip codes or street names).
+Affiliations should be keyed to the author’s name with superscript numbers and be listed as follows: Laboratory, Institute, Department, Organization, City, State abbreviation, and Country (without detailed address information such as city zip codes or street names).
 Please make sure the authors' affiliations are up to date in the main text document of the manuscript.

-Keywords are used by kids, parents and teachers to search for articles on the Young Minds website.
+Kids, parents and teachers use keywords to search for articles on the website.
 They should be relevant, simple and jargon-free.
-Keywords should be provided in the manuscript submission (See Mandatory Sections below).

 The body text is in 12 point normal Times New Roman.
-New paragraphs will be separated with a single empty line.
 The entire document should be single-spaced and written using either LaTeX or MS-Word.

 Please note, a Glossary section within your manuscript is compulsory.
 When using any technical terms within the text, keep in mind the age of your intended readership.
 As much as possible, any complex or field-specific vocabulary should be made clear within the context of the article itself.
-If there are a few terms that you feel would benefit from additional explanation, they can be included in a brief glossary (no more than 5 terms, no more than 30 words per explanation).
-With this in mind:
+If there are a few terms that you feel would benefit from additional explanation, they can be included in a brief glossary section (no more than 5 terms, no more than 30 words per explanation).

 The use of abbreviations should be kept to a minimum.
 Non-standard abbreviations should be avoided unless they appear at least four times, and defined upon first use in the main text.
 Consider also giving a list of non-standard abbreviations at the end, immediately before the Acknowledgments.
 Equations should be inserted in editable format from the equation editor.
 Gene symbols should be italicized; protein products are not italicized.
 Chemical compounds and biomolecules should be referred to using systematic nomenclature, preferably using the recommendations by IUPAC.
 We encourage the use of Standard International Units in all manuscripts.